 2.2.5 Total sugars (%)

-Total sugars were determined using the Lane and Eynon method (AOAC, 1965).
+Total sugar content was determined using the Lane and Eynon method (AOAC, 1965).
 Fifty ml of the clarified lead-free solution was transferred to a 250 ml volumetric flask, to which 10 ml of HCl was added.
-The mixture was well combined and allowed to stand at room temperature for 24 hours.
+The mixture was well combined and allowed to stand at room temperature for 24 h.
 After this period, the solution was neutralized with NaOH, with a drop of phenolphthalein used as an indicator, and the volume was adjusted to 250 ml.
 The solution was then placed in a burette and titrated against standard Fehling’s solution (A and B mixed in a 1:1 ratio), using methylene blue to indicate the endpoint.

-Total sugars (%)=FactorvaluexDilution 1 xDilution 2TitervaluexWeightofsamplegxAliquottaken (ml) x 100
+Total sugars (%)=Factor value × Dilution 1 × Dilution 2Titer value × Weight of sample g × Aliquottaken (ml) × 100

 2.2.6 Tartaric acid (%)

-The tartaric acid was determined using the formula mentioned below, as per the procedure suggested by Praveena kumar et al., 2020.
+The amount of tartaric acid was determined using the formula mentioned below, as per the procedure suggested by Praveena kumar et al., 2020.

-Organic acid (as tartaric acid) = T x E x N1000 x W x 100
+Organic acid (as tartaric acid) = T × E × N1000 × W × 100

 Where,